Uudised

 The Faculty of Arts and Humanities offers numerous optional courses for the spring semester, available to both our students and all other students at the University of Tartu.

-09 January 2026 for student
+09 January 2026

 Study on the impact of human activity on biodiversity received the most public attention this past year among University of Tartu research